-Have you ever run into a brand whose content is so aligned with their values (*cough* Patagonia) that every part of the experience reminds you what they’re all about?
+Have you ever run into a brand marketing strategy so aligned with their values (*cough* Patagonia) that every part of the experience reminds you what they’re all about?

-In this three-part series, we’ll walk you through how to position yourself and create content from a solid foundation that will make your (or your client’s!) brand stand out.
+In our three-part series, we’ll walk you through how to position yourself and create content from a solid foundation that will make your (or your client’s!) brand stand out.
 Welcome to Part Two, diving into the brand beyond the logo.
+Next, read Part One and Part Three.

 Once you’ve thought about why you want to show up in the world, your branding establishes how you’ll show up.